rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 # Be classy: Python Classes and Instances

 Classes are the Python building block creating user-defined types in an object-oriented manner.
 Classes encapsulate data ('attributes') and appropriate functions ('methods'), which define the bahaviour of class-instances (i.e. objects of that class).
 Python supports composition ("has-a"-relation) and (multiple-) inheritance ("is-a"-relation) between classes/instances.
-In combination with method-overriding and a special kind of polymorphism (***Duck-Typing***), Python offers most of bunch of object-oriented features (Most of because Python doesn't really class privacy as explained below).
+In combination with method-overriding and a special kind of polymorphism (***Duck-Typing***), Python offers most of bunch of object-oriented features (Most, because Python doesn't really supports class privacy as explained below).

 ## Simple class